keymetrics/doc-pm2/en/plus/guide/notifications.md

 ## Notification channels

-By default, notifications are sent by email.
-You can also receive them on slack or via a webhook.
+By default, notifications are only sent by email but they can be enabled with slack or via a webhook.

 ### Slack notifications